 Another vital part of any kind of warning letter, in general, is presenting a history of the recipient’s misconduct.
 This allows all parties involved in the issue to have the same idea of how the problem has progressed to put everyone on the same footing.
 This also helps establish that there is some kind of consistent pattern of behavior if any and that there is some kind of consistency in how the recipient has behaved, which would make it easier to address the problem.
 Furthermore, this also makes it possible to list specific instances to make it easier to record them for later use, if necessary.
 Check sample warning letter for more.

 If previous actions have been taken to address the problem in the past, it is also necessary to list them.
 This can help serve as a reminder to the recipient of what they have been told concerning how to rectify the problem, which can go some way to putting it to rest for good.
 If the worst should come, this record can also establish that you did take some steps to address the issue without resorting to terminating any agreements with the offending party right away.
 This could be an issue in case of any wrongful termination lawsuits, so this part of your letters can serve to protect you from that occurrence.

+Another thing to keep in mind is that you need not limit yourself to employee warning letters as you can make use of such letters in other settings than the workplace, such as in the case of students and tenants.
 With these insights, you should hopefully have a more complete and comprehensive idea of how best to use behavior warning letters yourself in the future.